Examining the Australian Prudential Regulation Authority’s policy priorities for 2020

 A wave of modernisation to risk management frameworks is already apparent within the financial services industry.
 Regulators charged with promoting financial system stability must continuously review and update the standards to which they hold institutions accountable; changes to the external environment in which all businesses operate are a given.

 The goal of prudent management teams will be to design and build resilient and adaptable operating models.
-Institutions that implement digital operating models in their risk management functions gain agility to minimise disruption to their business operations while moving quickly and at little expense to satisfy the developing standards of industry regulators.
+Institutions that implement digital operating models in their risk management functions gain agility to minimize disruption to their business operations while moving quickly and at little expense to satisfy the developing standards of industry regulators.

 These innovators put themselves at an advantage to competitors labouring under the weight of outdated, inflexible manual risk operations.